 Our program requires each student to participate in weekly quizzes, which will be graded, based on a “Pass” or “Fail” system.
 There will be a final quiz that will measure the sum of the instructional objectives for the course.
 Grades are verbally communicated to students at the end of each class/course, and are marked on the attendance/performance sheet.
 Students must have completed and passed at least 70% of the quizzes to move to the next level.

 It is important for students to attend every class meeting.
 It is also important that they arrive on time for class.
 We cover a lot of material in each class.
 The instructor cannot repeat material for students who are absent or come late.
 Students will be marked absent when they do not come to class.
+Missed group classes may only be made up if the same level is being offered on another day and the class is not at full capacity.
 Students who arrive 15 minutes after the advertised starting time will be marked late.
 For every 3 times that the student is marked as late, it will count as a missed hour.
 If we notice that a student’s attendance is in danger of falling below 70%, we will issue an attendance report to the student.

-We issue certificates at the end of the semester and they can be ordered at the front desk.
+Per request, we can issue certificates of completion after the term has ended.
+The certificate can be ordered at the front desk.
 In order to be eligible to receive a certificate or pass to the next level, you are required to attend a minimum of 70% of the classes and have a “Passing” grade.
 We will need a couple of days in order to verify your attendance and passing grade before issuing the certificate.